IBM/knative101-eventing/step1/README.md

 ## 4. Delete event source

-Use below command to delete `cronjobs`:
+Use the following command to delete `cronjobs`:

 ```
 kubectl delete -f cronjob.yaml